 What if your disclaimer is too large for the advertising piece or a product listing on your site?
-The answer of the FTC is simple – don’t use it.
+The FTC answer is simple – don’t use it.

 The new FTC rules for online businesses represent a severe clampdown.
 How the FTC plans to enforce these rules is anyone’s guess.
 The Commission will undoubtedly make an example out of a few companies, but one has to question the long-term ability of the Commission to police these issues.